gregology/gregology.github.io/_posts/2023-12-27-generative-ai-predictions.md

   - predictions
 ---

 The potential of Generative AI goes far beyond Large Language Models (LLMs like ChatGPT) being able to answer trivia questions, write generic essays, and code using established patterns.
-The true value of Generative AI is its ability to organise information and then reason.
+The true value of Generative AI is its ability to organise information.

 ## Extracting semantic information and reasoning